Unit of time

 A unit of time is any particular time interval, used as a standard way of measuring or expressing duration.
-The base unit of time in the International System of Units (SI), and by extension most of the Western world, is the second, defined as about 9 billion oscillations of the caesium atom.
-The exact modern SI definition is "[The second] is defined by taking the fixed numerical value of the cesium frequency, Δν_{Cs}, the unperturbed ground-state hyperfine transition frequency of the cesium 133 atom, to be 9192631770 when expressed in the unit Hz, which is equal to s^{−1}."
+The base unit of time in the International System of Units (SI), and by extension most of the Western world, is the second, defined as around 9 billion oscillations of the caesium atom.
+The exact modern SI definition is "[The second] is defined by taking the fixed numerical value of the cesium frequency, Δν_{Cs}, the unperturbed ground-state hyper-fine transition frequency of the cesium 133 atom, to be 9192631770 when expressed in the unit Hz, which is equal to s^{−1}."

 Historically, many units of time were defined by the movements of astronomical objects.